-I have been an Art and Design educator for nine years.
-I have experience in Art and Technology in the Primary Years Programme, Middle Years Programme and Art in the Diploma Programme.
-I have a solid foundation of Art education built from the New Zealand curriculum, which focuses on inquiry-based pedagogy and caters to a diverse multicultural society.
+I have been an Art educator for 10 years.
+I have extensive training and experience in Art, Design and Technology in the International Baccalaureate Primary Years Programme, Middle Years Programme and the Diploma Programme.
+I have a solid foundation of Art education built from the New Zealand curriculum, I have always employed inquiry-based pedagogy, catering to diverse, multicultural learners.

 My kiwi ‘can-do’ attitude has served me well in my career in international education.
 I am adaptable and flexible.
 Being an Art and Design teacher in an international setting has broadened my contemporary art knowledge and influenced my personal art practice.